 Family Law Attorney in Edina, Minnesota

 I practice family law.
 I work with families through litigation, mediation, or collaboration as they face a major change in their family structure.
-Family law frequently encompasses many very difficult and emotional issues, including divorce, separation, child custody, paternity, adoption, parental rights, spousal support, child support, and parenting time.
+Family law frequently encompasses many very difficult and emotional issues, including divorce, separation, child custody, paternity, parental rights, spousal support, child support, and parenting time.
 When you are dealing when such delicate and personal events in Edina, MN, it is incredibly important to have a family law attorney you can trust at your side.

 When you are fighting for your rights in your family law case, the attorney you choose to represent you makes a difference.
 If you are involved in any of the following matters, you should speak to the Minnesota family law lawyers at Van Valkenburg Law today:

 Family law is an area of law that, as the name implies, covers issues related to marital and family life.
 These are some of the most sensitive, vital matters handled by the court, and the laws governing them were put together with the intention of protecting the vulnerable.

 Like every state, Minnesota has different working definitions and laws for each family law-related issue.
 They include:

 Divorce: Divorce laws govern the ways in which marriages are dissolved, including waiting periods, procedural guidelines, and acceptable grounds and defenses.
 Divorce laws also outline how property should be divided in a divorce.